Manojcs47/Rag/README.md

   one-time `complete_corpus.py` script.
 The codebase treats the corpus as a variable (paths in config, manifest validated on load), so the same code works against a different sealed corpus when the client swaps it in.
-- **Bonus tracks B1–B4 are not started.** M0–M4 are complete; the bonus query/ingestion UIs, reranker, and vernacular handling remain open.
+- **M5 hardening pass and bonus tracks B1–B4 are not done.** M0–M4 are
+  complete; the final M5 sweep (audit against the engineering-standards checklist end-to-end) and the bonus query/ingestion UIs, reranker, and vernacular handling remain open.

 If something doesn't work for you, run with `RN_LOG_LEVEL=DEBUG RN_JSON_LOGS=false` and check the structured logs on stderr.
 Every degraded